Wizardry: Proving Grounds of the Mad Overlord: Reception and legacy

 The Macintosh version of the game, known by fans as "MacWizardry", was reviewed in 1986 in Dragon's first "The Role of Computers" column.
 The reviewers called MacWizardry "a delightful reintroduction of a marvelous classic."
 In a subsequent column, the reviewers gave the Mac version of the game 4 out of 5 stars.
 Jerry Pournelle named it the game of the month for August 1985, and one of two games of the month for March 1986, in his "Chaos Manor" column for Byte magazine.
 He wrote "I don't know what the fascination of Wizardry I is; if I describe it in objective terms, it seems boring—which it certainly is not, as witness the time it has eaten this month".
 Macworld commented that the Macintosh port's conversion to the Classic Mac OS mouse-driven graphical user interface enhanced the game's charm and streamlined its gameplay; the game mediates actions through "such familiar Macintosh devices as windows, alert boxes, icons, scrolling lists, and so on."
 Macworld inducted Wizardry into its inaugural Game Hall of Fame as Best Role-Playing Game, ahead of runner-up Xyphus.

 The Wizardry series was ported to various Japanese computers such as the NEC PC-8801 and became popular there.
-Along with Ultima, it inspired JRPG series like Dragon Quest and Final Fantasy.
+Along with Ultima, it inspired RPG series like Dragon Quest and Final Fantasy.

 In 1984, Softline readers named the game the most popular Apple program of all time.
 The game was the top-rated adventure for five years in Computer Gaming Worlds reader poll, until Ultima IV replaced it in 1986, and with a score of 7.69 out of 10, in 1988 Wizardry was among the first members of the magazine's Hall of Fame, honoring those games rated highly over time by readers, as the magazine's 1982 review predicted.
 In 1990 the game received the ninth-highest number of votes in a survey of Computer Gaming World readers' "All-Time Favorites", and in 1991 and 1993 the magazine's Scorpia wrote that "while mainly hack-and-slash, it's still a grand expedition, even today".
 In 1996, the magazine named Wizardry the 16th best game ever.
 The editors wrote, "The seminal dungeon romp, this RPG sent AD&D fans scrambling to buy Apple IIs".

 Scott Taylor for Black Gate, playing the game again as an adult, said that he was "surprised at just how tough and unforgiving the game actually was."